Posthell

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly advises using the tool to decide where a post matters most or to report progress, providing clear context.
-It does not mention when not to use or alternative tools, but the sibling tools are sufficiently different that this is not a significant gap.
+The description explicitly states when to use the tool: 'to decide where a post matters most or to report progress.'
+It does not mention alternatives or when not to use it, but given the sibling tools are unrelated (drafting, listing, shaping posts), the context is clear enough.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.